Neighborhood Greenways

 Phase 0.
 Versailles Ave (San Jose Ave to Calhoun St): Speed cushions will be installed on this block of Versailles Ave, as part of the 2024 pavement resurfacing project, which will support early implementation of this portion of the Versailles Neighborhood Greenway.
 Neighborhood outreach, conducted in June 2024, was generally supportive.
 Once the cushions are installed, the Slow Streets barricades will be removed from this section of Versailles.

 Phase 1.
-Convert Slow Street segments of Pacific Ave, San Jose/Morton Ave and Versailles Ave to Neighborhood Greenways (2024-2025):
+Convert Slow Street segments of Pacific Ave, San Jose/Morton Ave and Versailles Ave to Neighborhood Greenways (2024-2025).
+See map here(PDF, 729KB) of this phase (plus Phase 2) implementation.

 • 1A: Finalize implementation plan, collect citywide community input and develop an initial Neighborhood Greenway treatments toolkit.